ncatlab/nlab-content/pages/7/6/6/2/2667/content.md

 +-- {: .query}

 [[John Baez]]: I took remarks from the query box here and used them to improve the proof above.
 However, it could still use more improvement.
+Could you polish it up a bit, Todd?

 =--